Customer Case CBS News

 RadioMan® enabled CBS to continue newscasting remotely during Covid-19 pandemic

-This past spring forced newsrooms around the world to find new ways of working remotely.
+Spring 2020 forced newsrooms around the world to find new ways of working remotely.
 Jutel offered CBS News Radio a solution that made remote broadcasting possible remarkably quickly.

 Jutel has provided radio automation services for CBS News Radio since 2006 in traditional client-based automation software.